 Athletes who are absent from school any part of the school day may not participate in that day's practice or competition unless authorized by the Athletic Director or principal.
 An athlete's school day is defined by his/her personal daily class schedule.
+An ISS (In School Suspension) will be treated as an absence from the school day.
 Parent excused absences will not necessarily be authorized by the Athletic Director or the principal (examples of excused absences: funerals, doctor's appointments, family emergencies).